• Home

 The crowds were spectacular this year, even more than last year.
 I walked around with my kids afterwards, I didn’t need my husband to help me in the bed or even in the shower.
 I took it slow and steady, pushed when I had it and pushed when I didn’t.

-A #tcsnycmarathon 2016 detailed recap! #runforlife @nyrr @nycmarathon #runchat #bibchat Click To Tweet
+A #tcsnycmarathon 2016 detailed recap! #runforlife @nyrr @nycmarathon #runchat #bibchat Click to Tweet

 I am not running the marathon next year.
 My main focus in 2017 will be on taking my strength training to a brand new level.
 I am restarting the Jamie Eason body building program on Monday and who knows maybe the marathon bug will bite again for 2018.